-Due to the state of the economy, many lenders have stopped offering private alternative loans and those that are still offering have tightened their credit criteria.
-There are currently several major national banks that offer private alternative loans for education, as well as, some credit unions, a few state agencies, and a couple of other financial institutions.
+There are currently major national banks that offer private alternative loans for education, as well as credit unions, state agencies, and other financial institutions.
 The University of New Haven does not recommend any particular lenders.
 We will accept and certify a loan from any lender the student chooses.
 Students can search online or consult with their established financial institution to find a private student loan that meets their needs.

 We encourage students to research all their loan options before applying.
 It is important to note that all lenders can change their loans on a moment's notice.
 To find the best private student loan program for you, we suggest you visit individual company websites for the most up-to-date interest rates, terms and conditions of the loan program they offer.

 Applying for Private Loans:

 Loan applications for most private student loans are completed online.
 It is the student's responsibility to follow-up with the lending institution to ensure that they have received all requested documents needed to finalize the loan.
 Once the lender has all required information from the student borrower and co-signer (if applicable), the lender notifies the school if the loan is approved.
 The Financial Aid Office adds approved loans to the student’s financial aid award and notifies the student.